 Today, like most other things, the multimedia industries are completely digitized.
-Taking pictures is no special thing; you can do it whenever you want, with a camera attached to every smartphone, rivaling the capabilities of professional equipment.
+So taking pictures is no special thing; you can do it whenever you want, with a camera attached to every smartphone, rivaling the capabilities of professional equipment.

-What sets the professionals apart from everybody else today, is the way they take the pictures, as well as the processing they put them through afterward.
+What sets the professionals apart from everybody else today is the way they take the pictures and the processing they put them through afterwards.
 As far as graphic designers are concerned, the profession has changed by leaps and bounds.

 What is Adobe Photoshop?

 If you are either a budding photographer or a graphic designer today, an introduction to Adobe Photoshop software is inevitable.
 In its 20-odd years of development, this software has evolved to incorporate every tool a photographer or graphic designer really needs, and then some.

 As a photographer, it is your platform to change every mundane image you capture on your camera into a real work of art.
 This is practically the only platform you need to do anything with pixel-based graphics as a graphic designer.